shewho1119/OneMed1a_App/CONTRIBUTING.md

 ### Backend
   - Java SpringBoot
 ### Database
-  - postgreSQL
+  - Postgres (containerized through Docker)
 ### User authentication
-  - Supabase
+  - Up to whoever is implementing's choice
 ### APIs
   - OpenAI
-  - ??? more when we find out
+  - TMDB
+  - Spotify web API
+  - Google Books API

 ## Project ground rules
 To ensure consistency throughout the source code, keep the following rules while you are working:
   - All features or bug fixes **Must be tested** by one or more tests.
   - All classes and methods **Must be documented**.
   - Follow the [code of conduct](CODE_OF_CONDUCT.md).
+  - NEVER commit API keys in application.properties.

 ## How contributors should get in touch
 Join the discord: https://discord.gg/rsDuRvQuPN